afroisalreadyinu/miniboss/README.md

 [times](https://github.com/compose-spec/compose-spec/issues/84), but were not deemed to be in the domain of `docker-compose`.

-The intention is to develop this package to a full-blown distributed testing framework, which will probably take some time.

 ## Usage

 Here is a very simple service specification: